 Acknowledgement of Country

-I acknowledge the Traditional Custodians of the land where I work and live—the Awabakal People.
+I acknowledge the Traditional Custodians of the land where I work and live—the Bunurong People of the Kulin Nation.
 I pay my respects to Elders past, present and emerging.
 I celebrate the stories, culture and traditions of Aboriginal and Torres Strait Islander Elders of all communities who also work and live on this land.